-In the United States, some domestic workers are protected under the Federal Labor Standards Act.
-Congress extended FLSA coverage to domestic service workers in 1974, amending the law to apply to employees performing services of a household nature in or about a private home.
+In the U.S., some domestic workers are protected under the Federal Labor Standards Act (FLSA).
+Congress extended FLSA coverage to domestic service workers in 1974, amending the law to apply to employees performing services of a household nature in or around a private home.

 Which Domestic Workers are Covered by the FLSA?